-Read this step-by-step approach to get rid of termites, also known as Deemak, from wooden furniture.
+Read this step-by-step approach on treatment for termite control to get rid of termites, also known as deemak, from wooden furniture.

 - Look out for holes in the woodwork.
 Tap or push against it with a pointed object.
 If it falls readily, then it’s a sure sign of termites in wooden furniture.